 Customer loyalty is an alarmingly overlooked metric of many businesses.
 However, it’s much quicker, cheaper, and easier to get a customer to buy from you again than acquiring a new one.

-So with 79% of consumers and their purchasing power putting their loyalty to brands that make a difference, a change to a more eco-friendly image should be seen as an enabler to said brand loyalty.
+So with 79% of consumers and their purchasing power putting their loyalty to brands that make a difference, a change to a more eco-friendly image helps to strengthen a sustainability message and therefore increases brand loyalty.

 Read more: How to Make a Restaurant Environmentally Friendly: 5 Tips & Secrets